-When using 24/24 filtration mode, level is checked and control every 20 minutes outside disinfection dosing periods.
+When using 24/24 or NO\PUMP filtration modes, the level is checked and control every 20 minutes outside disinfection dosing periods.
 Water refill may start immediately but refill will be paused after 30 minutes.
-If water level is not at setpoint at this moment, refill will restart in the next 20 minutes.
+If the water level is not at setpoint at this moment, refill will restart in the next 20 minutes.
 Several refill periods may be used to get to the setpoint.
 The maximum adjustable refill time is still in place to protect against leaks.

 At the end of a filter cleaning, the water level is checked and readjusted (if refill is possible).
-To take into account overflow pools and possible level fluctuations in the buffer tank, the refill action can be repeated up to 20 times, leaving a 20-second delay between each level measurement.
+To take overflow pools into account and possible level fluctuations in the buffer tank, the refill action can be repeated up to 20 times, leaving a 20-second delay between each level check.
 Repetitions stop as soon as the level stays at its set point.